pn3noname/pn3noname.github.io/notes/splunk/0-regular-expressions.md

 date: "2026-02-20"
 category: "Splunk"
 tags: ["Regex", "Charsets", "Wildcards", "Metacharacters"]
-description: "A practical introduction to regular expressions covering four core concepts — charsets, wildcards, metacharacters with repetition syntax, and grouping with anchors — as a foundation for working with Splunk's search and filtering capabilities."
+description: "A focused introduction to regex fundamentals — from charsets and wildcards to metacharacters, repetition quantifiers, and grouping syntax — teaching how to construct precise text patterns for matching, filtering, and extracting strings across files and log data."
 ---

 source: https://tryhackme.com/room/catregex